-BioXAS Imaging Macro and Micro resolution modes will be in General User phase this upcoming cycle.
+Dont miss the date: Call for proposals opens on January 27, 2021.
+BioXAS Imaging Macro and Micro resolution modes have recently entered General User phase and accepting proposals.
 Important information, such as flux, specifications, setup and sample holder sizes for both modes can be found under Resolution modes and User information on this website.
 Please contact us if you have questions.

 Researchers were interested to localize Se contaminant in bumble bees.
 XRF images were collected with bi-directional fly scanning at 40 μm resolution and 250 ms dwell time. .